paulmbeaumont/MyWebPage/content/publication/preprint-jIRF/index.md

 # Publication name and optional abbreviated publication name.
 publication: ""
 publication_short: ""
-abstract: We introduce a joint impulse response function (jIRF) that is independent of the order of the variables and allows for simultaneous shocks from multiple variables in the VAR, rather than one at a time as in the generalized IRF.
-Many applications call for measuring the response due to shocks from several variables at once.
+abstract: Many applications call for measuring the response due to shocks from several variables at once.
+We introduce a joint impulse response function (jIRF) that is independent of the order of the variables and allows for simultaneous shocks from multiple variables in the VAR, rather than one at a time as in the generalized IRF.
 The proposed jIRF controls for the cross-correlations of the several simultaneous shocks.
-As an application of the jIRF, we study the effect of the COVID-19 pandemic on Trans-Atlantic volatility transmissions across large financial institutions and show that simply summing the generalized IRFs overestimates volatility transmissions.
+As an application of the jIRF, we study the effect of the COVID-19 pandemic on trans-Atlantic volatility transmissions across large financial institutions and show that simply summing the generalized IRFs overestimates volatility transmissions.
 tags:
 - Source Themes
 featured: false